schulle4u/sivvy/README.md

 ## Usage

 After opening a CSV file, the table appears on the screen as formatted output.
+If the file doesn't exist, the program first will ask for column names, then the new file will be created.
 In addition to the table's actual columns, the row index - the number of the table row - is specified in the first column.
 The editor assumes that the first table row contains the column headers.
 Therefore row index 1 is the first data row, not the header row.
 To edit or create a new row, enter the corresponding row index in the command line below the table and press Enter.
 This opens the editing screen where you can enter a new data record or edit existing ones.
 To change the header, enter 0 as the row index.
 Above the table is the status display, which shows all success and error messages.

 Sivvy also supports a few simple commands for controlling the program.
 You can call up a list of all commands at any time by typing "h" in the command line.